HaseebLUMS/Browser-Extensions/README.md

 2) Whether any extension is removing any headers of your web requests
 3) Whether any extension is adding any new headers to fetched web requests
 4) Whether any extension is manipulating parameters of GET web requests
-5) Whether any extension is uninstalling/installing other applications or extensions (UI)
+5) Whether any extension is uninstalling/installing other applications or extensions
-6) Whether any extension is avoiding its un-installation (UI) *) More Coming ....
+6) Whether any extension is avoiding its un-installation
+7) Whether any extension is removing history